Prescott College is USA Cycling Varsity Team

-Collegiate Mountain Bike Team
+Collegiate Cycling Team

-Membership to the Racing Team is open to all Prescott College students.
+Prescott College competes regionally and nationally in the USA Cycling mountain biking in the fall, in cyclocross in the winter, and in road racing in the spring.Membership to the Varsity Cycling Team is open to all Prescott College students.
 Prescott College is a Division II affiliate of USA Cycling.
 Prescott College Bike Club operates under USA Cycling guidelines and rules.
 Membership to the Bike Club is open to staff and faculty members as well.

 The College also operates HUB -- "Helping Understand Bicycles" -- for bike education, outreach, advocacy and community development.
 HUB works to normalize bicycles as transportation to promote a higher quality of life for community members by providing free education and workspace for bike building and repair.
 HUB provide volunteer, instruction, leadership, and work study opportunities for students at the College.